 As the nation’s premier repertory company for chamber music, CMS is committed to bringing audiences the finest performances of an extraordinary body of repertoire, dating as far back as the Renaissance and continuing through the centuries to the finest works of our time.
 As a compelling and dynamic means of artistic expression, chamber music has always inspired composers to create some of their finest works.
 Today, CMS actively supports composers’ efforts.
 In its history, CMS has commissioned over 150 new works from a impressive array of composers, including Bruce Adolphe, Samuel Barber, Leonard Bernstein, William Bolcom, John Corigliano, George Crumb, Lukas Foss, John Harbison, Alberto Ginastera, Morton Gould, Keith Jarrett, Oliver Knussen, Frank Martin, Gian Carlo Menotti, Darius Milhaud, Peter Schickele, Bright Sheng, Joan Tower, and Ellen Taaffe Zwilich.
 CMS also supports the work of living composers by awarding the Elise L. Stoeger Prize, a cash award given every other year to an outstanding composer of chamber music.

 In keeping with its mandate to reach a broad audience, CMS presents national and international tours and multi-concert series outside New York.
 Under the artistic direction of David Finckel and Wu Han, the Chamber Music Society brings its trademarks to every touring performance: consistent extraordinary quality, beautifully crafted programs, and the opportunity to hear remarkable young musicians playing alongside world-renowned artists.
-The ambitious level of touring activity amounts to over 60 concerts annually outside New York City.
+The ambitious level of touring activity amounts to over 70 concerts annually outside New York City, around the United States and throughout Europe and Asia.
 CMS on Tour is represented in North America by David Rowe Artists, and in Europe, Asia, and South America by IMG Artists.

 CMS launched its own national radio series in the 2003-2004 season.
 This series, originally consisting of thirteen one-hour programs, has since expanded to fifty-two programs.
 Each features live performances by CMS.
-In its first season, the series was picked up by 245 commercial and non-commercial stations throughout the country, and can now be heard internationally as well.
+In its first season, the series was picked up by 245 commercial and non-commercial stations throughout the country, and can now be heard internationally as well as on the CMS website and mobile apps.

 In addition, performances from CMS are featured regularly on American Public Media’s series Performance Today.

 In 2007, the Chamber Music Society launched its first ever in-house recording label, CMS Studio Recordings.
 Its mission is to capture selected CMS performances under optimal recording conditions using the latest audiophile technology, offering recordings of the highest possible quality.
-The first release under the new label features works of Beethoven and Dvorak.
+The most recent release under the new label features works of Schumann and Mendelssohn and was the April 2014 Cover CD in BBC Magazine.

-CMS’s discography ranges from Bach to Zwilich and includes critically acclaimed recordings of Dvořák’s Serenade and Quintet, Beethoven’s Septet and Serenade, music by Carl Maria von Weber, and Walton’s Façade with Lynn Redgrave as narrator.
-Fi Magazine named CMS’s recording of Bach’s Complete Brandenburg Concertos “one of the best recordings of the year” in 1996.
-Recent releases include Mendelssohn Sextet, Op.
+CMS’s historical discography ranges from Bach to Zwilich and includes critically acclaimed recordings of Dvořák’s Serenade and Quintet, Beethoven’s Septet and Serenade, music by Carl Maria von Weber, and Walton’s Façade with Lynn Redgrave as narrator.
+Fi Magazine named CMS’s recording of Bach’s Complete Brandenburg Concertos “one of the best recordings of the year” in 1996, and a partnership with the Delos label produced releases of Mendelssohn Sextet, Op.
 110 & Octet, Op.
-20 and the Grammy-nominated The Complete Chamber Music of Claude Debussy, both on the Delos label.
+20; and the Grammy-nominated Complete Chamber Music of Claude Debussy.